Fysh-Fyve/fysh/docs/PDD/md/03-fr-pr.md

 In the table below, the "CPU" refers to the Fysh-Fyve CPU, the FPGA-Based RISC-V CPU for the Zybo development board.
 "Fysh" refers to the Fysh programming language, the custom-made esoteric programming language for this project.
-"Fyshc" refers to the Fysh Compyler, the compiler that targets RV32I with native support for the custom RISC-V instruction.
+"FyshSea" refers to the Fysh Compyler, the compiler that targets RV32I with native support for the custom RISC-V instruction.

 <!-- Insert functional requirements table. -->